codefabric/codefabric-meteor-shopify-app/README.md

 ### Throttling and rate limiting

-The API will automatically throttle calls to Shopify to comply with the (API call limit)[https://docs.shopify.com/api/introduction/api-call-limit].
+The API will automatically throttle calls to Shopify to comply with the [API call limit](https://docs.shopify.com/api/introduction/api-call-limit).

-For advanced and detailed usage information, please refer to (CodeFabric - Shopify App Meteor package usage)[http://codefabric.co.uk/meteor/shopify-app-meteor-package-usage/].
+For advanced and detailed usage information, please refer to [CodeFabric - Shopify App Meteor package usage](http://codefabric.co.uk/meteor/shopify-app-meteor-package-usage/).